STARs

 There’s a big gap in provision for siblings, which is why we launched STARs - to help these Supportive, Thoughtful, And Resilient children and young people.
 Thanks to a generous grant from Children in Need, we have researched approaches and trained our staff to support those who need us.

 STARs is a term time programme for children aged 6 to 16.
-We meet on a Thursday evening 4:30-6:30pm.
+We meet on a Monday evening with two sessions running from 4:30-6:30pm and 6pm to 8pm.
 We are helping reduce the pressure they’re under by providing an environment where they can access support and advice, but also take part in fun activities, make friends, and be themselves.

 It’s important we provide opportunities to help them realise they are not alone, hopefully giving them a support network which will last far longer than however long they wish to attend our sessions, because being a sibling never ends.